-- An "At Risk" meeting (initiated by the school or UQ facilitator) must be arranged with the Pre-Service Teacher, school Professional Experience coordinator, the Supervising Teacher/s and the UQ facilitator or representative from the School of Education.
-At this meeting, the Pre-Service Teacher must be notified that they are considered at risk of failure.
-The school Professional Experience coordinator outlines the concerns and provides guidelines for addressing the concerns. - An "At Risk of Failure" form can be found on the relevant course page on the School of Education's website 'At Risk of Failure' Notification - For Part A of the at-risk process, areas of concern are identified in writing at the at-risk meeting, which is attended by the Pre-Service Teacher, school Professional Experience coordinator, Supervising Teacher and UQ facilitator.
-All parties identify actions or strategies that will be put in place by the Pre-Service Teacher to try and improve in the identified areas.
+- An "At Risk" meeting (initiated by the school or UQ facilitator) must be arranged with the preservice teacher, school professional experience coordinator, the supervising teacher/s and the UQ facilitator or representative from the School of Education.
+At this meeting, the preservice teacher must be notified that they are considered at risk of failure.
+The school professional experience coordinator outlines the concerns and provides guidelines for addressing the concerns. - An "At Risk of Failure" form can be found on the relevant course page on the School of Education's website: For Schools School of Education University of Queensland > 'At Risk of Failure'. - For Part A of the at-risk process, areas of concern are identified in writing at the at-risk meeting, which is attended by the preservice teacher, school professional experience coordinator, supervising teacher and UQ facilitator.
+All parties identify actions or strategies that will be put in place by the preservice teacher to try and improve in the identified areas.
 Part A of the form is signed by all parties.
-The original should be given to the Pre-Service Teacher, one copy emailed to the School of Education and copies retained by the school. - After the at-risk meeting in Part A, the Pre-Service Teacher is provided with an opportunity to consult one-on-one with the facilitator to raise any issues of concern. - Following the at-risk meeting for Part A of the process, the Pre-Service Teacher is strongly encouraged to complete a personal reflection and detailed action plan for how they will aim to improve in the identified areas. - In the lead-up to the review meeting (Part B of the process), the facilitator checks in with the placement school and the Pre-Service Teacher as to the progress of the Pre-Service Teacher. - Improvement to a predetermined satisfactory standard in the areas identified in Part A of the at-risk process must be shown by the Pre-Service Teacher within one week of the meeting date.
-At the review meeting (Part B of the at-risk process), which is attended by the UQ facilitator, all parties are to advise to what extent there has been improvement in the areas of concern identified in Part A. At this point the school and Supervising Teacher indicate whether or not the Pre-Service Teacher has demonstrated satisfactory improvement to continue with the Professional Experience placement.
+The original should be given to the preservice teacher, one copy emailed to the School of Education and copies retained by the school. - After the at-risk meeting in Part A, the preservice teacher is provided with an opportunity to consult one-on-one with the facilitator to raise any issues of concern. - Following the at-risk meeting for Part A of the process, the preservice teacher is strongly encouraged to complete a personal reflection and detailed action plan for how they will aim to improve in the identified areas. - In the lead-up to the review meeting (Part B of the process), the facilitator checks in with the placement school and the preservice teacher as to the progress of the preservice teacher. - Improvement to a predetermined satisfactory standard in the areas identified in Part A of the at-risk process must be shown by the preservice teacher within one week of the meeting date.
+At the review meeting (Part B of the at-risk process), which is attended by the UQ facilitator, all parties are to advise to what extent there has been improvement in the areas of concern identified in Part A. At this point the school and supervising teacher indicate whether or not the preservice teacher has demonstrated satisfactory improvement to continue with the professional experience placement.
 If progress has been demonstrated and if needed, the plan is revised and new/continuing steps are outlined so the process is iterative to ensure progress continues.
-If there is not satisfactory progress made and it appears unlikely the Pre-Service Teacher can be successful in the placement, the school can decide to terminate the placement. - The outcome of the Pre-Service Teacher's Professional Experience placement will be formally documented on Part B of the "At risk of Failure" form.
-The original should be given to the Pre-Service Teacher, one copy faxed or emailed to the School of Education and copies retained by the school. - The placement school's final decision is then communicated to the Director of Professional Experience/or Course Coordinator via the facilitator. - The Director of Professional Experience/or Course Coordinator makes contact with the Pre-Service Teacher regarding their options for moving forward with the program.
+If there is not satisfactory progress made and it appears unlikely the preservice teacher can be successful in the placement, the school can decide to terminate the placement. - The outcome of the preservice teacher's professional experience placement will be formally documented on Part B of the "At risk of Failure" form.
+The original should be given to the preservice teacher, one copy faxed or emailed to the School of Education and copies retained by the school. - The placement school's final decision is then communicated to the Director of Professional Experience/or Course Coordinator via the facilitator. - The Director of Professional Experience/or Course Coordinator makes contact with the preservice teacher regarding their options for moving forward with the program.

-5.0 Reporting Pre-Service Teacher performance
+5.0 Reporting preservice teacher performance

-Feedback on progress in the form of feedback provided in notes written on lesson plans or on the Lesson Analysis form available on the School of Education website should be provided for each lesson taken by the Pre-Service Teacher.
+Feedback on progress in the form of feedback provided in notes written on lesson plans or on the Lesson Analysis form available on the School of Education website should be provided for each lesson taken by the preservice teacher.